If classical education is the art of becoming free, then we need to build our habits of attention.

 The Lectio Divina process shows a way toward mindfulness, toward meditation, toward deep attention.
 This is particularly necessary to pursue intentionally in our age of distraction and immediate gratification.
 It demonstrates to us that there is another way of reading, a way that will build space and margin into our thoughts.
 It confirms that lingering is valuable.
 It teaches us that once is not enough and that “just get it done” is inadequate.

-There has been nothing like our recitation time, we call it Circle Time, that has shown me just how scattered, anxious, distractible, and impatient my own mind is.
+There has been nothing like our recitation time, we call it Morning Time, that has shown me just how scattered, anxious, distractible, and impatient my own mind is.
 Years ago I said to myself, “We should learn long chunks of Scripture!”
 So I made my selections, printed out whole Psalms and whole epistle chapters, and we read them together in different ways every day, multiple chapters a day, out loud.
 At first I was on vigilance mode to snuff out signs of restlessness and mutiny around the table.
-Eventually, routine kicked in and our Circle Time flows smoother now.
+Eventually, routine kicked in and our Morning Time flows smoother now.

 And then I noticed it.
 My mind was restless.
 My fingers mutinously tapped on my email notification under the table.
 I both winced when a long chapter came up in our rotation and our voices plodded along yet also raised eyebrows at my children if they attempted to rush through their part as if it were a tongue-twisting speed challenge.